-Figure 5: A summary in the Wireless section for a device operating as an 802.11 access point.
+Figure 4: A summary in the Wireless section for a device operating as an 802.11 access point.

 SSID Displays the name of the wireless network that this access point (AP) is offering, the Service Set Identifier (SSID).
 Mode This is 'Master' if the device is in AP WDS mode.
 Channel Shows the channel number and frequency that this AP is using.
 Bitrate This is the maximum bitrate supported by the radio in the current configuration.
 BSSID This is the MAC address of the AP's radio.
 Encryption Displays the wireless encryption used.
-ACK Timeout Shows the maximum acknowledgment time in microseconds.
-DFS Status If DFS is enabled, the AP automatically switches channel if radar is detected on the current channel.

-9.4 Wireless (for Client Mode)
+9.3 Wireless (for Client Mode)